dolmagrg123/ecommerce_terraform_deployment/README.md

 5. Run the Jenkins Pipeline to create and deploy the infrastructure and application!

 5. Create a monitoring EC2 called "Monitoring" in the default VPC that will monitor the resources of the various servers.

-(Hopefully you read through these instructions in it's entirety before you ran the pipeline so that you could configure the correct ports for node exporter.)
+We installed prometheus, grafana and node exporter in a new EC2 called Monitoring.
+We installed prometheus and node exporter in our EC2 and pulled data from Grafana in Monitoring EC2 to visualize.

 ![Grafana](Images/frontend-1a.jpg)
 ![Grafana](Images/frontend-1b.jpg)